 Stumpy’s draws huge queues when its food truck hits festivals and events around the city especially the Silo Park movie nights.
 But for those keen to avoid an hour wait in the sun can visit Stumpy’s flagship store on Dominion Road.
 The very affordable menu is divided into ‘originals’ using premium NZ mozzarella, and ‘buffalos’ made with imported Italian buffalo mozzarella.
-Definitely try the Tom & Cherry, generously topped with cherry tomatoes, rocket and fresh basil leaves.
-Stumpy's also offers deliverify if you live near by, so no need to get out of those PJ's, friends!
+Definitely try the Tom & Cheery, generously topped with cherry tomatoes, rocket and fresh basil leaves.
+Stumpy's also offers delivery if you live nearby, so no need to get out of those PJ's, friends.

 Al Volo Pizzeria